Blog Main Image

 This extra layer of support helps merchants feel seen and heard, turning what could be a bureaucratic process into a collaborative, value-driven experience.

-Role of Personalised Communications (Chat, Calls, Reps)
+Role of Personalized Communications (Chat, Calls, Reps)

-Personalised communications use data to deliver timely, relevant interactions.
+Personalized communications use data to deliver timely, relevant interactions.
 Examples include:

-- Around-the-clock customer support that handles common questions and escalates more complex issues to the appropriate teams when needed.
+• Around-the-clock customer support that handles common questions and escalates more complex issues to the appropriate teams when needed.

-- Scheduled calls to explain compliance needs.
+• Scheduled calls to explain compliance needs.
 Voice interactions allow for context and clarification that written messages can’t always provide.

-- Direct emails or SMS reminders tailored to where merchants are in their progress.
+• Direct emails or SMS reminders tailored to where merchants are in their progress.
 These gentle nudges help keep merchants on track without overwhelming them, highlighting milestones and offering help at key moments.

 3. Leverage Smart Dashboards for Cross-Functional Visibility